SalemHarrache/ricm4-Easy-Elua/README.rst

 Installation
 ============

-Une fois téléchargé, il faut lancer le script d’installation (debian/fedora) qui met en place l'environnement, à savoir Sourcery toolchain et l'utilitaire de flash de stlink :
+Once you downloaded it, you need to launch the installation script (debian/fedora) which sets the environment, i.e. Sourcery toolchain and the stlink flash tool:

 ::